Trump Might Be On His Way Out — But His Toxic Base Is Here To Stay

 “He’s a born demagogue,” Kendzior said.
 “He’s someone who played a fake version of himself on reality TV, and before that built a fake version of himself in the New York tabloids, and that’s all he knows how to do.
 He needs to be a brand because he’s terrified of being a person, because there’s just no there there, it’s just nihilism and emptiness and cruelty.
 But he knows how to package that into something else for the American public.”

-Trumpism has been so successful in this self-packaging that an October 2020 poll found 58% of Republicans and Republican-leaning independents surveyed considered themselves supporters of Donald Trump, specifically, rather than of the Republican Party.
-And instead of rejecting his anti-rule of law, anti-democracy, anti-free press movement, Republicans have decided to get on board with Trumpism, at least for now, not because they love Trump, specifically, but in order to boost their own power.
+Trumpism has been so successful in this type of packaging that an October 2020 poll found 58% of Republicans and Republican-leaning independents surveyed considered themselves supporters of Donald Trump, specifically, rather than of the Republican Party.
+And instead of rejecting his anti-rule of law, anti-democracy, anti-free press movement, Republican politicians have decided to get on board with Trumpism, at least for now, not because they love Trump, but in order to boost their own power.
 Given his influence over the party, it seems some feel like they have no choice.

 “The sort of more mainstream figures gradually capitulated to him through a combination of threats, bribes, and dark money,” Kendzior explained.
 “But then, there are opportunists with really evil intentions — people like Mitch McConnell — who just saw Trump as a wrecking ball.
-He could be filled with an ideology and given a direction as long as it benefited him personally.
+He could be filled with an ideology and given a direction as long as it also benefited him personally.
 I think when Republicans realized what they could get away with with Trump in power, they were like, ‘This is fantastic.’”

 Advertisement

-Former Arizona senator Jeff Flake, was, unsurprisingly, more charitable when speaking to The Washington Post about Republicans on Capitol Hill: “They know there’s no future with Trumpism and they aspired to do more when they got to the Senate than defend the president’s tweets and his conduct and behavior,” he said..
+Former Arizona senator Jeff Flake, was, unsurprisingly, more charitable when speaking to The Washington Post about Republicans on Capitol Hill: “They know there’s no future with Trumpism and they aspired to do more when they got to the Senate than defend the president’s tweets and his conduct and behavior,” said Flake, who quit the Senate in October 2017 with a strong rebuke of Trump.
 “And they want to legislate, and they’re not doing that now.
 There’s a lot of fear, but no love.”

 Advertisement